Little Owl Private School ACADEMICS & EXTRACURRICULARS

 Early Reading

-Little Owl has a Balanced Literacy approach to Early Reading (as opposed to Phonics-intensive, Whole Language approach).
+Wise Owl has a Balanced Literacy approach to Early Reading (as opposed to Phonics-intensive, Whole Language approach).

-[Show: About Balanced Literacy?]What Little Owl says:
+[Show: About Balanced Literacy?]What Wise Owl says:

 Our students begin with a phonics-intensive program and as they become more comfortable and fluent with the language, they are able to move onto a whole language program.
 Learning to read is a gradual process and students will always find new words that they learn through both methods.
 We feel that both phonics-based learning and context clues are equally instrumental in the early reading process.